Mr-Darth/skToolBox/README.md

 ## Releases
 You can download skToolBox from the [releases page](https://github.com/Mr-Darth/skToolBox/releases).

-## Found a bug or you want to suggest something?
+## Got an issue or want to suggest something?
 Open an [issue](https://github.com/Mr-Darth/skToolBox/issues)!

 ## Want to contribute?